January Newsletter

 CREATE News and Updates

-Southside Middle School Students Witness Historic Governor’s Inauguration
+Southside Middle School Attends Governor’s Inauguration

 The event, attended by prominent leaders such as outgoing Governor Eric Holcomb, former Governor Evan Bayh, and U.S. Senators Todd Young and Jim Banks, highlighted Indiana’s rich history and its path forward.
 Governor Braun’s speech, titled “The Crossroads of Freedom and Opportunity,” reflected on Indiana’s settler roots and charted an optimistic vision for the state’s future.
 He emphasized the entrepreneurial spirit of Hoosiers and called for bold action in education, healthcare, and governance.

 Following the inauguration, the students enjoyed lunch at Buca di Beppo, thanks to support from the CREATE project, before heading to the Indiana State House.
-There, they met with Senator Alexander and Representative Errington, giving them a chance to see democracy in action and engage in meaningful discussions about public service and civic responsibility.
+There, they met with Senator Scott Alexander and Representative Sue Errington, giving them a chance to see democracy in action and engage in meaningful dialog.
+Mr. Jeff Veatch, Southside’s 8th-grade social studies teacher, praised the day as “a powerful opportunity to connect classroom learning with real-world experiences.”
+He emphasized the importance of showing students the practical side of civic engagement.

 Dr. Roof noted, “This field trip embodies the mission of CREATE—to foster civic learning and provide students with opportunities to witness and engage with our democratic processes.”

-Southside’s principal, Michael P. Raters, expressed gratitude for the collaborative effort between Southside and CREATE to make this enriching experience possible.
+Southside’s principal, Michael P. Raters, expressed gratitude for the collaborative effort between Southside and CREATE to make this experience possible.
 He highlighted how events like this inspire students to see themselves as future leaders and active participants in their communities.

-Photos from the event, featuring the students at the inauguration and their visit to the State House, will be shared in upcoming CREATE communications.
 This field trip is a testament to the power of experiential learning and the vital role of partnerships in enhancing civic education for all students.

 As Governor Braun said in his inaugural address, “At this crossroads, we face clear choices.
 Let us be the risk-takers and trailblazers that Hoosiers deserve in leadership.”
-Thanks to the CREATE project and Southside Middle School, these students are well on their way to embracing those challenges and shaping Indiana’s future.
+Thanks to the CREATE project and Southside Middle School, these students are well on their way to embracing these challenges and shaping Indiana’s future.

 On December 2, the Indiana Court of Appeals brought its Appeals on Wheels program to Muncie, hosting a special session of oral arguments for approximately 200 students from Muncie Central, Burris Laboratory School, Wapahani, and Delta High Schools.
 The event, designed to promote civic education and engagement, gave students a front-row seat to the judicial process.